11 Underrated LGBT Movies You Shouldn't Miss

 An ironic love triangle with crime elements

 The film is a direct attack on bourgeois values, traditional families, and canonical sexuality, which was common for the directors of the French New Wave.
-The love triangle plot that involves Jean-Louis Trintignant and two bisexual women can’t really be taken seriously: this is primarily a genre movie, dignified and noble in its pace and imagery.
-According to the plot, two women – one of which is a wealthy Parisian woman and the other is her young friend - live in a villa in Saint-Tropez, spending their days together in a serene environment.
+The movie is not a canonical queer movie either.
+There’s the love triangle plot that involves Jean-Louis Trintignant and two bisexual women can’t really be taken seriously: this is primarily a genre movie, dignified and noble in its pace and imagery.
+According to the plot, two women — one of which is a wealthy Parisian woman and the other is her young friend - live in a villa in Saint-Tropez, spending their days together in a serene environment.
 One day, though, a young mistress meets architect Paul at a party — and so the love triangle begins.
 Les Biches can be followed up by the works of Alain Robbe-Grillet — Chabrol’s contemporary colleague, another enthusiast of showing unconventional sexuality.

 Freak Orlando (1981) Ulrike Ottinger